Travel has been an ongoing conversation during the pandemic and it may become a tougher conversation when the holidays come around.

 A study published in PLOS Medicine found that domestic air travel had an important influence on the flu’s spread.
 They also found that regional spread of the flu is largely based on November travel.
 Although the flu spread is highest later in the season, the study found that spread occurs earlier in the season.

 The CDC says getting a flu vaccine this year is more important than ever given the risks of catching both the flu and COVID-19.

 You should take care when traveling to ensure your family and loved ones are safe.
 If you’re still on the fence on your holiday plans, consider a beachside vacation rental.
 Many outlets like Business Insider and USA Today highlight some of the benefits of vacation rentals like less contact with others.
 However, the choice is up to you.
+If you do stay at a rental, please remember to practice common courtesy with your rental hosts.
+Cleanliness and hygiene are especially important during the pandemic.
 Feel free to contact us if you have any questions about your upcoming holiday travel plans.